top of page

 Despite your age, you often know what you need

-With 25 years experience working with children and young people in previous roles as Youth Development worker, Health & Wellbeing worker and Homeless Outreach worker much of my time and energy was spent supporting younger clients with their mental health, coping strategies and ability to self-sooth rather than self-medicate.
-Supporting them to stay present, feel and deal with their pain and sadness rather than running away from difficult memories was vital for the work and their progress.
+With over 25 years of experience supporting children and young people, I’ve worked in roles including Youth Development Worker, Health & Wellbeing Practitioner, and Homeless Outreach Worker.
+Much of my energy has been devoted to helping younger clients navigate mental health challenges, develop healthy coping strategies, and learn to self-soothe rather than self-medicate.
+Encouraging them to stay present and face emotional pain—rather than run from difficult memories—has been a vital part of their healing journey.

 watering can.png